-Construction activities will be completed by 2013.
-The extraction and processing of ore will begin in 2012.
-Based on the assumed resource of 25 Mt, nickel processing will occur from 2014 until 2021 with decommissioning and closure shortly after.
+Construction activities will be completed by Year 1.
+The extraction and processing of ore will begin in Year 1.
+Based on the assumed resource of 31 Mt, nickel processing will occur from Year 1 until Year 10 with decommissioning and closure shortly after.
 The extent of the mineable reserves in the Nose deposit is not fully known and an extended mine life is possible.
 There is potential for going underground in the Nose deposit and also the North Limb.

-Process water will be reclaimed from the Polishing Pond and recycled for use in the process plant.
+Process water will be reclaimed from the Polishing Pond (PP) and recycled for use in the process plant.
 The Polishing Pond will operate in a water surplus requiring daily release of effluent into the receiving environment.
 Based on the water balance and contaminant loading assessment, there will be no Contaminants of Concern (CoC).
-The effluent meeting MMER Guidelines will be pumped on a controlled basis to the Minago River and to Oakley Creek by gravity.
-During closure, the pit will be flooded and the effluent from the Polishing Pond will be discharged to Oakley Creek.
-The water quality downstream the mixing zones for both the Minago River and Oakley Creek will be monitored and assessed using CCME and Manitoba Tier II Guidelines for the Protection of Aquatic Life.
+The effluent meeting MMER Guidelines will be pumped on a controlled basis into the Minago River.
+During closure, the pit will be flooded and the effluent from the Polishing Pond will be discharged to the Minago River.
+The water quality downstream from the mixing zones for both the Minago River and Oakley Creek will be monitored and assessed using CCME and Manitoba Guidelines for the Protection of Aquatic Life.